How to maintain your child’s dental hygiene

 - Your dental practitioner may also recommend other preventative options such as dental sealants or dental pastes to protect your child’s teeth against decay.
 Sealants prevent food from getting stuck in the grooves, on the chewing surfaces of the teeth.

 - If you have any anxieties about a dental visit yourself, it is important not to convey this to your child.
-Avoid words such as “hurt”, “pain” or “needle”.
-This only creates sense of alarm and unease in your child, and introduces possibilities that they may not have thought of.
+Avoid words such as “hurt”, “pain” or “needle” as it can create a sense of alarm and unease